PlayStation Now is a game streaming service that has been active for years. Why has it never made its way to Australian shores?

 There has been a fair amount of speculation over the years about when PlayStation Now will finally arrive on Australian shores.
 So far none of it has proven accurate.
 Not to sound too pessimistic but there might have to be a bit of a paradigm shift before Sony decides it’s worthwhile to take the plunge.

-Here’s hoping that old mate Microsoft applies just enough pressure with the success of Game Pass to get them sweating.
+It might not be what the people want, but it’s what we’ve got to work with for now.
+Here’s hoping that old mate Microsoft applies just enough pressure with the success of Game Pass to get Sony sweating.